VIAME/VIAME/doc/install_guide.rst

 These instructions are designed to help build Viame on a fresh machine.
 They were written for and tested on Ubuntu 16.04 Desktop version.
 Other Linux machines will have similar directions, but some steps (particularly the dependency install) may not be exactly identical.
-Known other working systems: CentOS/RHEL 6+, Fedora 19+, Ubuntu 14.04+.
+Viame has also been built on: CentOS/RHEL 6+, Fedora 19+, Ubuntu 14.04+.

 ********************
 Install Dependencies